pbanj/Breadtools/Readme.md

 **Changelog:**

+- 2.0.4 Groundhogs Day
+Fix bash not opening properly

 - 2.0.3
-Fix bash not opening properlly
+Fix bash not opening properly

 - 2.0.2
 Now installs Windows Terminal for you, this needs winget(should already have this if your system is fully updated on windows 10, and it comes with 11 by default)